tcbrindle/NanoRange/README.md

 #### `constexpr` support ####

-In C++20, all of the existing algorithms in `<algorithm>` will be marked `constexpr`, and so will be callable at compile time.
+In C++20, most of the existing algorithms in `<algorithm>` will be marked `constexpr`, and so will be callable at compile time.
 While the ranges proposals do not currently feature `constexpr` support, it seems inevitable that this will be added at some point.
-As an extension therefore, all of the fully reimplemented algorithms in NanoRange are marked `constexpr`.
+As an extension therefore, all of the fully reimplemented algorithms in NanoRange (with the exception of those which can potentially allocate) are `constexpr`.

 (Note that `constexpr` support has not been well tested for all algorithms.
 You may run into bugs, particularly on MSVC, which tends to bail out if